guru9/spotify/README.md

 ## Project Status

 This project is currently in development.
-There are many features still not implemented and I will try to add as many as I can, and as many as I know how to do, due to being not experienced in React
+There are many features still not implemented and I will try to add as many as I can.

 ## Project Screen Shot(s)